 From 1992 to 1996 the city of Sarajevo endured one the most horrific human tragedies in recent history.
 For 1425 days it was surrounded, today this siege is known as the longest one in modern warfare.

-Placed in a valley, which proved to be devastating for its defense, Sarajevo was continuously terrorized from the hills and mountains surrounding it.
-A UN report concluded that on average 330 bombs were falling every day and not only on military targets but also on civilian homes, hospitals, libraries, religious and cultural monuments.
+Situated in a valley, which proved to be devastating for its defense, Sarajevo was continuously terrorized from the hills and mountains surrounding it.
+A UN report concluded that an average of 330 bombs were falling every day and not only on military targets but also on civilian homes, hospitals, libraries as well as on religious and cultural monuments.

-All the while people continued to live in the city in which most of them didn’t have running water so they had to travel certain distance every day in order to reach a water source and hiding from mortars and bullets bring the water safely home.
-Most of the time during the siege there was no electricity and no gas but finding food was the most difficult task facing the besieged citizens.
+All the while people continued to live in the city in which most of them didn’t have running water so they had to travel a certain distance each day in order to reach a water source and hiding from mortars and bullets bring the water safely home.
+Most of the time during the siege there was no electricity and no gas but finding food was the most difficult task facing the besieged people.

-During the Sarajevo siege there were more than 50 original theater plays performed in Sarajevo and at least 100 art exhibitions.
-Sarajevo film festival, now one of the most successful festivals in the Balkans, was founded in 1995, during the siege, when it wasn’t likely that it would have any future.
+During the siege there were more than 50 original theater plays performed in Sarajevo and at least 100 art exhibitions.
+Sarajevo Film Festival, now one of the most successful festivals in the Balkans, was founded in 1995, during the siege, when it wasn’t likely that it would have any future.

-The Fall of Yugoslavia, Sarajevo siege tour will take you through the streets of once besieged city while our guides explain the significance they had during the war, some of them were constant target for snipers while others served as frontlines.
-This is most popular tour that is run by our travel agency in Bosnia.
+The Fall of Yugoslavia, Sarajevo Siege Tour will take you through the streets of once besieged city while our guides explain the significance they had during the war, some of them were constant target for snipers while others served as front-lines.
 Bombs and artillery have decimated the city but donations and foreign aid have enabled it to be rebuilt even though war damage is still visible on some facades and few buildings are still completely destroyed.

 Today Sarajevo is the urban center of Bosnia and Herzegovina, a dynamic and modern city and to an unsuspecting eye the cracks and patches in facades, the red colored holes in the asphalt and inscriptions written in a language unknown to many doesn’t seem worthy of a second glance but each crack has a story to tell and with our guides you can discover their meaning and significance and hopefully get to understand the city a bit better.